HansLove/Nowpayments-Middleware/README.md

 interface CreatePayoutMiddlewareOptions {
   mapRequest: (req: Request, res: Response) => CreatePayoutRequest;
   transformResponse?: (response: CreatePayoutResponse) => unknown;
+  onError?: ErrorHandler;
 }

+interface CreatePayoutRequest {
+  withdrawals: PayoutWithdrawal[];
+  ipn_callback_url?: string;
+  payout_description?: string; // Description for all payouts in the batch }
 ```

+**About payout_description:**

+The `payout_description` field is optional and applies to all payouts in the batch.
+You can use it to categorize or label payouts (e.g., "affiliate_commission", "refund_batch_001") for easier tracking and webhook routing.

 **Automatic Payout Verification:**